syedimaduddin/msvsd4bituc/Week-2/README.md

 ```

 ## Installation of KLayout Viewer
-Firstly, we have to download the klayout viewer from https://www.klayout.org/downloads/Ubuntu-20/klayout_0.28.5-1_amd64.deb then run the following commands in the download directory to install KLayout
+Firstly, we have to download the klayout viewer from https://www.klayout.de/build.html (depending on your device), then run the following commands in the download directory to install KLayout
 ```
 # sudo dpkg -i /path_to_deb_file
 sudo dpkg -i /klayout_0.28.5-1_amd64.deb